kyverno/chainsaw/website/docs/intro.md

     1. Check that Kyverno acted as expected
     1. Cleanup and move to the next test

-### From KUTTL to Chainsaw

-We started with another tool called [KUTTL](https://kuttl.dev).

-While KUTTL was a great tool to start with, we quickly identified some limitations and forked it to add the features we needed.

-In the end we needed more flexibility than what KUTTL could offer and we started designing a new assertion model and at this point it was simpler to start a new tool from scratch than continuing making changes in our KUTTL fork.

-The changes we were making was simply too large to have a chance to be incorporated upstream.

-Chainsaw was born :tada:

-### KUTTL compatibility

-Fortunately, Chainsaw assertion model is compatible with KUTTL and therefore migration to Chainsaw is relatively easy.

-We provide `chainsaw migrate kuttl config` and `chainsaw migrate kuttl tests` commands to assist with the migration, see [Migration from KUTTL](./more/kuttl-migration.md) for details.

 ## Use cases

 Chainsaw is built with CI tools in mind - you only really need to download and execute it in your build script.